jhong97/shopifyChallenge/README.md

-(Please note that DB has been stopped)
 Backend Developer Challenge for Summer '22 Internship - Shopify:
+- Please note that DB instance has been stopped

 # Project Use Guide
 1. After cloning repository first install nodeJS.
 This can be done from [nodeJS website](https://nodejs.org/en/download/).